 The most current fall and spring schedules are the best guides to expected course offerings in the future.
 The university catalog lists all courses but includes some that are not taught on a regular basis.

 A typical full-time PhD first-year course of study would include two semesters each of micro and macro, and one semester each of Mathematical Economics (fall) and Econometrics (spring).
 Part-time students will usually take less than this full load.

 MA students should take two semesters of micro (fall-spring) and one semester of macro (spring).
 It is recommended that MA students also take Mathematical Economics, which is offered in the fall.
 A full-time MA student should supplement the core and recommended coursework with one elective class per semester.
 The special topics courses (Econ 695) are usually best suited for first-year MA electives.

 PhD students must take the micro and macro classes held at the Main Campus.
 MA core courses are offered on the Mason Square (Arlington) campus.

 Applicants to the PhD program are not required to have an MA prior to beginning our doctoral program.
 Our MA program is a self-contained course of study for students who are not planning to pursue the PhD program at George Mason University.
 Students who plan to pursue our PhD degree can earn an MA while pursuing the PhD and should apply directly to the doctoral program.

-During the second year, students take the required course work in each of two fields.
+After the first year, students have the opportunity to take comprehensive exams in microeconomics and macroeconomics.
+These exams are given every August and January.
+Students who fail either exam twice must leave the PhD program, and may elect to transfer into the MA program.
+During the second year, students take the required coursework in each of two fields.
 After the second year, students take the field exams for the two fields that they have chosen.
 A student cannot flunk out of the program by failing field exams, but may be asked to pick a new field if the same exam is failed twice.